10sr/flake8-no-implicit-concat/README.md

 - [**flake8-implicit-str-concat**][flake8-implicit-str-concat]
   Flake8 plugin to encourage correct string literal concatenation.
-  There are cases where this plugin prefers implicit concatenation over explicit `+` operator , so these two plugins cannot be used in combination.
+  `flake-no-implicit-concat` plugin is different from this plugin because there are cases where this plugin prefers implicit concatenations over explicit `+` operators.
 - [**wemake-python-styleguide**][wemake-python-styleguide]
-  Set of strict flake8 rules with some other plugins as dependencies.
+  Set of strict flake8 rules with several plugins as dependencies.
-  It implements `WPS326 Found implicit string concatenation`, which also checks implicit string concatenations, as one of the many rules it has.
+  It implements `WPS326 Found implicit string concatenation`, which also checks implicit string concatenations, as one of the many rules it defines.
+- [**pylint**][pylint]
-- [**pylint**][pylint] This linter has `implicit-str-concat` rule.
+  This linter has `implicit-str-concat` rule.
-  By default it only looks for occurrences of implicit concatenations on the same line, but you can give the `--check-str-concat-over-line-jumps=y` option for concatenations over multiple lines.
+  By default it only looks for occurrences of implicit concatenations on the same line, but there is an option `--check-str-concat-over-line-jumps=y` to enable checking of concatenations over multiple lines.

 Development